 Any concerns must be raised with the Safeguarding Designated Officer immediately.
 If the concern is regarding one of these people then it should be raised with the Chair of the board or Deputy.

-Where an allegation has been made about a Trustee, member of paid staff or volunteer they will be provided with access to organisations or bodies who can provide support.
+Where an allegation has been made about a member of paid staff or volunteer they will be provided with access to organisations or bodies who can provide support.

 If a child or young person confides in you, you must do the following: